capsicumcyber/website/_posts/2020-01-02-Red-Team-Operations.md

 ---

 ## Red Team Operations
-How do you know if your blue-team or SOC (Security Operations Centre) team are really ready to detect, respond and stop to a targeted attack?
+How do you figure out if your blue-team or in other words SOC (Security Operations Centre) team are well prepared to detect, respond and stop a targeted attack?

 Our comprehensive Red Team Operations mimic modern hostile techniques of key threat actors such as organized crime groups, state-sponsored attackers, cyber terrorists, spies to comprehensively test your organization's ability to handle an advanced bespoke attack.